hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 (even if it is to heroically explain away).
 Rather, I just want to ground incommensurability on something firmer than Nagelian mysticism!

+And in fact, ths also hows one could potentially learn "what it is like" to be a bat: by simply immersing the heterophenomenologist in a bat-like environment, and obliging them to use bat-like interfaces to solve bat-like problems, in real time, in a coordinated fashion, with respect to the *umwelt* marks used by bats.
+It may be that, in some cases, it is simply impossible to arrange a suitable analogue experience for the immersion, in which case I think we have a well-grounded claim of incommensurability.
+But this does not seem fundamental!

 #### Next time: alien mathematics

 So finishes Part I.